Foods for feminine health

 - Whole grains.
 The best way to keep your vagina healthy is to keep your colon healthy since most bacteria come from the colon.
 Whole grains are rich in fiber, and fiber is a pre-biotic that nurtures the good bacteria in your bowel.
 Eat at least 25 grams of fiber per day from sources such as black beans, quinoa, and sweet potatoes.

 - Yogurt.
 Yogurt contains tons of probiotics that increase your healthy vaginal microflora, helping to prevent urinary tract infections, bacterial vaginosis, and yeast infections.
 Plus, the calcium found in yogurt decreases PMS symptoms.

 - Salmon.
-Salmon is a good source of vitamin D and omega-3 fatty acids, both of which are important for general health.
-Both these nutrients are also great for sexual arousal since they improve overall circulation.
+Salmon is a good source of vitamin D and omega-3 fatty acids, which are essential for general health.
+These nutrients are also great for sexual arousal since they improve overall circulation.